-Figure 12: Education indicators by race
+Figure 12 Education by race in Cape Town and Jo'burg

-Source: own estimates; Labour Market Dynamics Survey 2015
+Source: Authors' own Stats SA (2016e) Labour Market Dynamics in SA 2015.

 Figure 9 shows that unemployment is lower in the metros than elsewhere, although it is still extremely high.
-There is some variation between the metros, ranging from 23% in Cape Town to 33% in Ekurhuleni and Nelson Mandela Bay.
-This may be partly explained by random fluctuations in sampling (due to the small sample size) and differences in demographic profiles - Cape Town's unemployment rate is 30% amongst Africans.
+There is some variation between the metros, ranging from 23 per cent in Cape Town to 33 per cent in Ekurhuleni and Nelson Mandela Bay.
+This may be partly explained by random fluctuations in sampling (due to the small sample size8) and differences in demographic profiles - Cape Town's unemployment rate is 30 per cent amongst Africans.
 However, the trends are all the same, with unemployment rising significantly since the Great Recession in 2008.
 Labour force participation rates are generally falling, suggesting that many people have been discouraged from looking for work by the shortage of jobs.
-These are clear symptoms of a very slack labour market (figure 10).
+These are clear symptoms of a very slack labour market (Figure 10).
 Stimulating labour demand is clearly the priority for an inclusive growth policy.

 Yet the labour market is not slack across-the-board.
 Whites appear surprisingly resilient to the chronic unemployment that affects other groups.
-The average unemployment rate amongst whites across the metros is 7.2%, which is not far above the average for OECD countries of 6.2% and better than the European Union average of 8.2% (OECD indicators, 2017).
+The average unemployment rate amongst whites across the metros is 7.2 per cent, which is not far above the average for OECD countries of 6.2 per cent and better than the European Union average of 8.2 per cent (OECD 2018).
 Figure 11 shows how whites face quite different labour market prospects compared to Africans.
 This offers some additional clues for labour market policy, i.e. the importance of a sound education.
-However, there are other factors involved, including all the privileges and 'soft' skills passed on between generations by affluent parents.
+However, there are many other factors involved, which can be difficult to pinpoint from the permanence of racial prejudice to 'soft' skills passed on between generations by affluent parents.

-Education is clearly important (figure 12).
-In Johannesburg and Cape Town approximately half of the white working-age population have a tertiary level education and most have completed secondary school.
-Amongst Africans, roughly 10% have a tertiary education and only 45% have completed secondary school - reflecting a very serious problem of youngsters dropping out early with no qualifications.
-Continuing differences in the quality of education between former-white and black schools are partly responsible (Spaull, 2013).
-Following several years of highly disruptive student protests, the government recently agreed to provide free university education to low and middle income groups, at considerable public cost (National Treasury, 2018).
+Education is clearly important (Figure 12).
+In Johannesburg and Cape Town, approximately half of the white working-age population have a tertiary level education and most have completed secondary school.
+Amongst Africans, around 10 per cent have a tertiary education and only 45 per cent have completed secondary school - reflecting a very serious problem of youngsters dropping out early with no qualifications.
+Continuing differences in the guality of education between former-white and black schools are partly responsible (Spaull 2013).
+Following several years of highly disruptive student protests, the government recently agreed to provide free university education to low and middle-income groups, at considerable public cost (National Treasury 2018).
 This highly controversial decision was justified on the grounds of promoting upward mobility for Africans.
 Critics argued that this is the wrong priority, and that policy should focus on preparing young people more thoroughly by sorting out the school system and investing in early childhood development (indicator A4).
 Serious failures in the vocational training system also need urgent attention to better prepare young people for the world of work.
-The graduation rates of students attending technical and vocational education and training colleges are extremely low and there are serious concerns that many of the skills produced are not relevant to the demands of employers (GTAC, 2015).
+The graduation rates of students attending technical and vocational education and training colleges are extremely low and there are serious concerns that many of the skills produced are not relevant to the demands of employers (GTAC 2015).
 The job prospects of a larger cohort of university graduates are far from clear without an invigorated economy.

-Support for small and informal enterprises
+10 Support for small and informal enterprises